amandavilaca/amandavilaca/README.md

 💡 Here it's all about the journey - I want to explore new challenges in a place where I can be my best self.

-### Bonus Content
-Born and raised in Minas Gerais, Brazil, I moved to Bordeaux, France during college as an academic exchange student for a year.
-Having lived in another country and traveled to many others, I had the opportunity to discover many different places and cultures that made me who I am and gave me the chance to collect wonderful memories and meet extraordinary people.
-That's why I'm on a mission to travel all over the world and learn languages such as English, French and Spanish.

-If I'm not coding, I'm likely making coffee, reading, hiking or watching movies/documentaries.

 ### Favorite Tech:
 <details>
 <summary>Languages</summary>